ksupa/ClubManagerWebApp/README.md

-# CLub Manager Web App
+# Club Manager Web App

 This project provides a system for managing clubs and their associated employees within an organization.